dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 {{% /notice %}}

-When you have an enterprise license key, the license can be applied to the cluster by including it as the body of a POST request and calling `/enterpriseLicense` HTTP endpoint on any Zero server.
+When you have an enterprise license key, the license can be applied to the cluster by including it as the body of a POST request and calling `/enterpriseLicense` HTTP endpoint on the leader Zero server.

 ```sh
 curl -X POST localhost:6080/enterpriseLicense --upload-file ./licensekey.txt